Summary:

 Each subgroup has its unique characteristics.

-Individual investors are purchasing single-performing notes.
-Borrowers are meeting their obligations, and the purchasers' motivation is driven by cash flow and annualized yield.
+Individual investors are purchasing a single-performing note.
+Borrowers are meeting their obligations, and purchasers’ motivation is driven by cash flow and annualized yield.

-When borrowers default on theirpayment obligations, a resale market for the non-performing paper exists.
+When borrowers default on their payment obligations, a secondary market for non-performing assets exists.
 The condition of the loan asset is that there are arrears in payments, possible expired property insurance and property taxes, a possible deferral of maintenance, occupancy by an opposing party, and risks related to future management involved in addressing these problems.
-This type of note purchase is usually more profitable but requires intensive management, involvement, and risk.
+This type of note purchase is usually more profitable.
+Still, it requires intensive management, involvement, and risk.
 Investors accustomed to purchasing non-performing notes, typically at a steep discount, will anticipate substantially higher yields and returns, making this a potentially lucrative investment opportunity.

-The purchaser(s) of non-performing notes or the purchaser(s) representative requires active management.
-They must be aware of state laws that strip property owners and lenders of their rights while protecting borrowers who default.
-In California, recent laws passed include SB-1079, AB-130, and AB-2424, which place handcuffs on investors and treat defaulted borrowers with every benefit possible, except for outright debt forgiveness.
-You will find an article on all three of these bills on my website.
+The purchaser(s) of non-performing notes or the purchaser’s representative requires active management.
+They must be aware of state laws that strip property owners and lenders of their rights while protecting borrowers who default on their loans.
+In California, recent laws passed include SB-1079, AB-130, and AB-2424, which place handcuffs on investors and treat defaulted borrowers with every benefit possible, except for outright forgiveness.
+You can find an article on all three of these bills on my website.

-Investors must pay for fighting against all these loopholes, then remove the defaulted borrower who still occupies the property after foreclosure, take possession, possibly make repairs, and remarket the property to regain the principal with higher yield expectations.
+Investors must patch up these loopholes, then remove the defaulted Borrower who still occupies the property after foreclosure, take possession, possibly make repairs, and remarket the property to regain the principal with higher yield expectations.
 Purchasing non-performing notes is not recommended for unsophisticated investors.

 Small groups may purchase notes as fractional tenant-in-common owners, provided that management, documentation, accounting, loan servicing, and regulatory compliance are in place.
 Small groups may also form an entity, such as a limited liability company (LLC), and invest in it, with both active and passive members serving as members of the LLC.
-Rather than a principal or manager, the individual members hold limited liability member interests.
-The limited liability company will rely on its managing member(s) to make decisions and carry out management responsibilities on behalf of the members.
-The managing member is considered the issuer under securities law.
+Rather than a principal Manager, the individual members hold limited liability Member interests.
+The limited liability company will rely on its managing members to make decisions and carry out management responsibilities on behalf of the members.
+The managing Member is considered the issuer under the Securities Law.

 Private parties and non-institutional level investors purchase notes:

-There is also a large industry of lending professionals that engage in identifying, negotiating, and closing the sale and transfer of ownership of notes.
-A transfer from a note seller to a note buyer is consummated by an executed note purchase agreement, which endorses the promissory note from the seller to the buyer and records a completed assignment of the deed of trust or mortgage.
+There is also a large industry of lending professionals who identify, negotiate, and close the sale and transfer of ownership of notes.
+A transfer from a note seller to a note buyer is consummated by an executed note purchase agreement, which endorses the promissory Note from the seller to the buyer and records a completed assignment of the deed of trust or mortgage.
 The consummation occurs at the time of recording.
-Title insurance ensures that the delivery was adequately completed.
-Also, the seller of the note will require an offset statement.
+Title insurance ensures that the transaction was completed properly.
+Additionally, the seller of the Note will require an offset statement.

 Note buyers may use their liquid capital to purchase the notes from willing note sellers.
-Yields on purchases of promissory notes are like those in the trust-deed purchase field.
+Yields on promissory note purchases are similar to those in the trust-deed purchase field.

 Institutional-level investors in the note securitization arena:

-At the institutional level, Wall Street and the Securities & Exchange Commission engage in all forms of securitization and re-securitization of notes (paper).
-Like stocks, bonds, U.S. treasuries, and various other marketable securities, promissory notes and deeds of trust (also known as mortgages) are publicly marketable.
-The structured obligations are unique in format and, in many cases, dependent upon another form of hedging instrument or security called derivatives.
+At the institutional level, Wall Street and the Securities & Exchange Commission engage in all forms of securitization and resecuritization of notes (paper), including stocks, bonds, U.S. Treasuries, and other marketable securities.
+Promissory notes and deeds of trust (also known as mortgages) are publicly marketable.
+The structured obligations are unique in format and, in many cases, depend on another form of hedging instrument or security called a derivative.

 Wall Street, referred to as the institutional market, notes purchases, resales, and collateral securitization as a multi-trillion-dollar industry.
-The U.S. is the largest securitization market globally, with approximately $12.8 trillion in residential mortgages and $4.5 trillion in outstanding commercial securitizations.
-Government Service Entities (GSEs) currently purchase more than 60% of all new mortgages (mortgage-backed securities).
-GSEs include Fannie Mae, Freddie Mac, and Ginnie Mae.
+The U.S. is the largest securitization market globally, with approximately $12.8 trillion in residential mortgages and $4.5 trillion in outstanding commercial loans.
+Government Service Entities (GSEs) currently purchase more than 60% of all new mortgages (mortgage-backed securities.
+GSEs include Fannie Mae, Freddie Mac, and Ginni Mae.
 Pools (large blocks) of note purchases, resales, and collateralizations are sliced into risk tranches.
-Tranches are subsets of a pooled collection of securities, usually debt instruments, that are split or divided by relative risks or other characteristics to sell to various investors depending on their demands for maturities, yields, and degrees of risk.
+Tranches are subsets of a pooled collection of securities, usually debt instruments, that are split by relative risks or other characteristics and sold to various investors based on their demand for maturities, yields, and degrees of risk.
 Even providing insurance or reassurance through super high-risk derivatives contracts is actively promoted.

 I intend to stay aware of the complexities of the institutional-level securitization markets.